epeterson320/epeterson320.github.io/_posts/2017-03-28-recursive-javascript-promises-for-the-win.md

 Title: Simple and Recursive Javascript Promises
 ---

-Trigger warning: Recursion.
+When I learned functional programming, one of the most exciting moments was the realization that recursion can replace all for- and while-loops.
+Being able to use recursion effectively means that you can generalize `for` and `while` into something simpler _and_ more powerful.
+Not that you always should, but this post is an example of exactly why such a thing is both powerful and practical.

-Here's a recursive factorial function, the "Hello World" of recursion.
+To start with, here's a recursive factorial function, the "Hello World" of recursion.

     function factorial(n) {
       if (n < 2) return 1;